 So when you are planning a trip to Utah, or any other National Park for that matter, consider going in the off season, because they do still exist, and being out in nature is much better when it's just you or a couple of other friends (especially when the hike includes single wide paths holding onto chains with nothing to stop you from tumbling a quick 2,000 feet should you lose your handle and footing).

 +All in all the trip cost me $56 and gas money

 +Sheriff's in Utah are the coolest Sheriff's I have ever met.

 +With the states sharing many similar geographic qualities, national parks, and beauty all within 10 miles, there is a definite Utah-Arizona rivalry...
 Many I talked to on the Utah side had never been to the Grand Canyon or Antelope Canyon, and many on the Arizona side had never made the hour long trip up to Zion, which all blew my mind, but they seemed to think the other state didn't know what was up when it came to natural beauty.

 +What I would have done differently - Scheduled more time to be there!
 This is almost always the case, but I could spend two weeks in Utah/Arizona and not get tired of it.
 Everything was so different and if you talk to the right people, you'll find endless secret local hikes and pointers sure to keep you busy as long as you want.
 Also, consider hiking in minimalist or water shoes as to not get stopped by flooded areas, but since it's the off season be careful of hypothermia.
-I also would not have minded a hiking partner in case things did go wrong... but they haven't yet and if they did, heck I was on Angel's Landing in Zion.
-It would have been almost poetic.
+I also would not have minded a hiking partner to bounce ideas off of.
+I know when to pack it out but there's always a risk to doing things alone in remote places.